aptos-labs/developer-docs/docs/index.md

 # Aptos Developer Documentation

 Welcome!
 Aptos is a Layer 1 for everyone.
 In the [Ohlone language](https://en.wikipedia.org/wiki/Ohlone_languages), ["Aptos"](https://en.wikipedia.org/wiki/Aptos,_California) means "The People."

-This site is here to help you grow a [web3 ecosystem project](https://github.com/aptos-foundation/ecosystem-projects) that benefits the entire world through easier development, more reliable services, faster transactions, and a supportive, decentralized family.
+Our documentation is designed to assist you in developing a [web3 ecosystem project](https://aptosfoundation.org/ecosystem/projects/all) that contributes positively to the global community.
+We focus on facilitating easier development, ensuring more reliable services, enabling faster transactions, and fostering a supportive, decentralized community.

 This documentation will help you develop applications for the Aptos blockchain, run nodes, and be a part of the blossoming Aptos community.
 This documentation covers both basic and advanced topics.
 Here you will find concepts, how-to guides, quickstarts, tutorials, API references, code examples, release notes, and more.